Concordium/concordium.github.io/source/testnet/guides/overview-baker-process.rst

 Step 4: Set up and identity and an initial account
 ==================================================

 Once you've installed the Desktop Wallet, you must set up an identity and an initial account.
-We also recommend that you create a separate account to use a baker account.
+We also recommend that you create a separate account to use as a baker account.
 See :ref:`Create an identity and an initial account in the Desktop Wallet <create-initial-account-desktop>` and :ref:`Create an account in the Desktop Wallet<create-account-desktop>`.

 Step 5: Add a baker in the Desktop Wallet
 =========================================